 - When do I need to arrive?
 What happens when I arrive?

-- Participants will need to be in Davis, CA the afternoon of Sunday, July 11.
+- Participants will need to be in Davis, CA the afternoon of Sunday, June 19. (if you are traveling from a non-North American location, you must arrive by June 14).
 The closest airport is Sacramento.
 Specific details on where to go will be shared with all participants close to the course date; we will be staying on campus in single dorm rooms at UC Davis for the first few nights.
 After convening as a whole, participants will be “on the move” to continue the program in California.
-At the end of the course, activities will finish mid afternoon on Saturday July 24 to travel home, upon returning to the UC Davis campus.
+At the end of the course, activities will finish mid afternoon on Saturday July 2 to travel home, upon returning to the UC Davis campus.
 Specific details regarding arrival to UC Davis will be discussed with participants on an individual basis.

 - What does a typical day look like?

 - Days will be varied and diverse, so come prepared for a dynamic experience.
 Participants can expect both formal and informal lectures, group discussions, team-based activities, problem solving exercises, field and laboratory work, and interactions with local individuals (including local experts, community members, and stakeholders).
 In addition, participants will have opportunities to experience the local culture (dancing, dining), to view African wildlife, and to socialize with colleagues.
 Days will be long and action-packed, with very little “down” time!
 A packing list will be provided to participants in May.

 - What hands-on experiences will be involved?